 - Denial of puberty delay treatment (GnRH)

-- Denial of surgery because your child is not 18
+- Denial of hormones or surgery because your child is not 18

-- Explicit exclusion for all trans care in an employer-based plan
+- Explicit exclusion for all trans care in a plan

 - Special cap (such as $75,000) for trans-related care

 - Being on hormones before FTM top surgery